 Excessive humidity is unlikely to cause a significant problem for Parlor Palms, but it can lead to dark spots on the leaves or grey mold growth around the stems.
-After adjusting humidity levels, simply water less and avoid misting for a while to encourage the plant to dry out a little.
+After adjusting humidity levels, simply water less and avoid misting to encourage the plant to dry out a little.

-Ideal Temperature and Humidity Considerations for Parlor Palm Plants
+Ideal Temperature and Humidity Ranges for Parlor Palm Plants

 The sweet spot for Parlor Palms grown indoors is to find a location in your home with an ambient temperature between 65 and 80 degrees Fahrenheit.
 It will tolerate as low as 50 degrees Fahrenheit but will start to struggle in any colder temperatures.

-Parlor parlors do best in moderate to high humidity – somewhere between 40% to 70% would be perfect.
+Parlor parlors do best in moderate to high humidity – somewhere between 40% and 70% would be perfect.

-It’s often prudent to use a reliable humidity monitor set near the Parlor palm to check when to mist or add additional humidity.
+I also find it helpful to use a humidity monitor (via Amazon) set near the Parlor palm to check when to mist or add additional humidity.
 Small temperature and humidity meters are easy to find at any hardware or home supply store.

-Misting will raise the ambient humidity around the plant only a few degrees.
-Try a small humidifier set next to the plant for a more significant humidity boost.
-This ensures a pocket of high humidity just for the plant without making the rest of the house too damp.
+Misting will raise the ambient humidity around the plant by only a few degrees.
+For my houseplants, I use a small humidifier set next to the plant for a more significant humidity boost.
+This ensures a pocket of high humidity just for the plant without dampening the rest of the house.

 How To Boost Humidity In Your Home